Aloysius Pendergast: The Pendergast family

 Officially, much of the Pendergast's family wealth came from pharmaceuticals, and the family was sufficiently old and established in New Orleans to conduct themselves as aristocracy.
-However, there are hints that much of the fortune actually came from patent medicine ("snake oil"), and that some of the family's customers suffered permanent injury or even death from its effects.
+However, the fortune actually came from patent medicine ("snake oil"), from which some of the customers suffered permanent injury or even death from its effects.

 Pendergast also confides, to his shame, that a streak of insanity has afflicted his family for generations, such that many of them have been convicted of horrible crimes, and ended their lives in asylums.